-How can I sell a lot of records if nobody's buying music anyway?
+How will I be able to sell a lot of records if nobody's buying music anymore?

 Record companies want us to believe that people no longer buy lots of records, but that’s a lie.
 One of the biggest secrets you’ll learn in this manual is that there are still lots of record buyers, and that you could even sell more records nowadays than back in the 20th century.